ituglib/gmake/MANUAL.md

 | `NAME`  | pname           | The name of the process to be run.                                           |
 | `DEBUG` |                 | Causes the program to be started in DEBUG mode.                              |

+The `NAME` option is always used, by default.
+Specifying `/NAME/` without a process name will use a system generated name, as would not specifying the option at all. `/NAME $pn1` would create a process with the name `$pn` instead of a system generated name.

 ### Running OSS Commands

 When running OSS commands, use the `$(SH)` predefined variable to launch commands.